Scandinavia Design

 A331 « Beehive » pendant Alvar Aalto, 1953

-The A331 Pendant Light, nicknamed “Beehive,” is one of Alvar Aalto’s most popular lighting designs.
+The A331 Pendant Lamp, nicknamed “Beehive,” is one of Alvar Aalto’s most popular lighting designs.
 Suitable for homes and public spaces alike, “Beehive” creates a warm, diffuse light when switched on, a result of the ingenious design that features several rows of perforated steel rings.

 True to its nickname, “Beehive” retains its distinctive sculptural presence even when unlit and was originally designed for Finland’s University of Jyväskylä in 1953.